 – Write.
 Get in the habit of expressing yourself on paper.
 If you don’t keep a journal, start one.
 Better yet, keep an essay journal.
 Each week or so sit down and write a page or two about your reaction to something you read or saw.
 Train yourself to be comfortable with writing an essay-type passage in about 20 minutes.

 – Get in touch with your inner blowhard.
 One of the biggest problems test takers face is complete and utter apathy on the question presented by the essay prompt.
 This is perfectly understandable, as prompts often deal with abstract conflicts that are hard to get worked up about.
 But keep in mind that you’re being graded on your ability to state an argument and to support it.
 You have to take some kind of stand.
 Train yourself to do that.
 If it helps, put your argument in the mouth of a fictional third person: “Some people would say x.
 They would cite reasons a, b, and c.”
 Another option is to re-state the prompt question in a way that makes it easier to respond to.
-(Be careful not to go too far with this, though – remember, off-topic essays get a zero.)
+(Be careful not to go too far with this, though – remember, off-topic essays get a score of one.)

 – Learn essay templates by heart.
 Another problem test takers face is wasting time on trying to figure out how to connect one paragraph to another.
 You can minimize this problem by learning essay templates – structures that you can plug almost any material into.
 The classic five paragraph essay (topic sentence followed by three supporting paragraphs followed by a conclusion) is one example.
 Another example is the “on the one hand – one the other hand” type of comparison.
 An English writing textbook will give you other ideas.